jessonfoo/p001/week_2/6_technical_blog.md

 ## Release 3: Publish
-Link to your blog on the index of your site and sync/push your changes.
+Link to your post from `index.html` so people can navigate to your page from your site's index.

 Make sure the index of your site is maintained, nice, and professional.
 This is your face in the online community, so make it nice!